-Keen to experiment more in the kitchen?
-Our food forecast is filled with healthy new ingredients and recipes tipped by experts to be huge in the New Year.
+Keen to experiment more in the kitchen this year?
+Our food forecast is filled with healthy new ingredients and recipes tipped by experts to be huge in 2019.

 From unusual flavours (hemp oil, anyone?) to healthier cooking methods, there’s no shortage of weird and wonderful new healthy food trends to try in 2019.
 With a recent US study linking home cooking and experimenting in the kitchen to a healthier diet overall, there’s no better time to try something new.